badlydrawnrob/data-playground/teach-yourself-sql/README.md

 [^2]: Whenever you're making permanent changes, don't trust yourself, back up just to be safe.
 Exactly like you're doing with this repository!

 [^3]: Validate and sanatize all data before it hits the database.
 Make sure your code doesn't allow [SQL injections](https://realpython.com/prevent-python-sql-injection/) from your API.

+[^4]: If there's a shorthand, but it's not available in Postgres (or the other `db` you're highly likely to use) then use the "safe" and expanded version.
+Do the same wherever you can with methods _particular_ to only one `db`.
+In general I'll be using Postgres and SQLite (not MySQL) so focus on syntax for migration between those.